spences10/scottspence.com/posts/2017/05/23/twitter-bot-playground/index.md

 Done in 9.89s.
 ```

-Ok, so thats the picture of the day done, but it has run once and
+Ok, so that's the picture of the day done, but it has run once and
 completed we need to put it on an interval with `setInterval` which we
 need to pass two options to, the function it's going to call and the
 timeout value.